Emem Inwang: Biography

-Emen Inwang is a Nigerian actress and model from Awka Ibom state.
+Emen Inwang is a Nigerian actress and model from Awka Ibom state, Nigeria.
 She celebrates her birthday on September 8.
-On April 5, 2014 Emem married Moses Inwang, a Nigerian movie director and producer.
+On April 5, 2014, Emem married Moses Inwang, a Nigerian movie director and producer.
 They had their first child in 2015.

 Career

 Emem is a model and became prominent when she was crowned the 2011/2012 Calabar Carnival Queen on Friday December 23, 2011.
 The Pageant was sponsored by First Bank of Nigeria.
 In the same year, she signed an ambassadorial deal and was officially the Calabar’s Tourism Ambassador and spokesperson for Mothers Against Child Abandonment (An initiative of the Wife of the former Governor of Cross River State, Obioma Liyel-Imoke).
 However, she delved into acting and has featured in several Nollywood movies.